nfbeier/spym/README.md

 The fiber object contains infomation tied to the media that the pulse is interacting with, such as the linear and nonlinear responses.

+# PyNLO Installation

+PyNLO is now no longer actively maintained.
+Python 3.11 updated numpy as scipy to remove certain functions that were called in the program.
+A new version of PyNLO is provided in this repo to be installed alongside spym.

 # Common Functions

 A list of important package functions are: